-Council has Returned to Zoom Meetings, Instructions Will be Below for Each Meeting
+Zoom Meetings Instructions Will be on the Home Page for Each Virtual Meeting

 Eric Pollitt was hired as the Town Manager for the Town of Tappahannock beginning in October of 2020.
 Mr. Pollitt, a native of Richmond, Virginia comes to Tappahannock after serving as the Town Manager for Glasgow, Virginia, in Rockbridge County Virginia.